ardalis/ardalis-com-gatsby/src/pages/blog/commands-events-versions-and-owners.md

 share: true
 ---

 Commands and events are two common types of messages used in distributed application architectures, including microservice designs.
-When the definition of these messages needs to change, which application "owns" the message and is responsible for upgrading and versioning its schema?
+Sometimes message formats need to be updated.
+Which party in the communication is responsible for the message definition?
+Who owns the message schema?

 Let's look at an example.